HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 Very simple.

-The numbers 1,2 and 3 represent the number of people that you generally have no contact with whom you must call on the day of the week that you selected.
+The numbers 1, 2 and 3 represent the number of people with whom you generally have no contact, and whom you must call on the day of the week that you selected.

 What should you call them for?